 Clause Two is often displayed on posters and in hospitals or medical clinics.
-This details the ten rights of consumers and the duties of providers.
+This details the 10 rights of consumers and the duties of providers.

-Read the rest of the Code of Rights by visiting the Health & Disability Commission website.
+Read the rest of the Code of Rights on the Health & Disability Commission website.

 Contact Disability Support Services